Reading Food Labels

 The Nutrition Facts label is all white with black letters.
 You can see a sample label at right, along with a few key things to know about it.

-To learn more about the information on this label, go to FDA's Labeling and Nutrition.
+To learn more about the information on this label, go to the FDA's website, search "labeling and nutrition," and choose "Nutrition Facts Label Programs and Materials."

 At the top, you will find the FDA definition of a serving of that food or drink and the number of servings in the container.
 The rest of the nutrition information on the label is for one serving, not for the whole package or bottle.
 If a can or package holds two servings and you eat the whole thing, you have eaten double all the numbers on the Nutrition Facts label—twice the calories, twice the fat, twice the protein, and so on.